Farro Risotto with Squash and Kale

 - 1 clove garlic, minced

-- 1/2 cup dry white wine (I used sherry)
+- ½ cup dry white wine or Sherry

-- kale, a small bunch (or more or less to taste), thinly sliced (chiffonade)
+- kale, a small bunch (4 ounces or so), thinly sliced

-- Preheat the oven to 425ºF.
+- Heat the oven to 425ºF.
 Cut squash in half lengthwise.
-Scoop out the seeds (and save for roasting).
+Scoop out the seeds (and save or compost).
 Rub flesh of squash lightly with olive oil and season with salt and pepper.
 Place cut side down on parchment-lined baking sheet, and roast until tender, 30 to 45 minutes depending on the size of the squash.
 Set aside to cool.
-Note: I did this the night before, but the farro takes so long to turn into risotto, that you could certainly do this while the farro is cooking — whatever's easiest for you.

 - Meanwhile, prepare the kale: remove the stems and ribs from the leaves.
 Make stacks of the leaves, roll them into cylinders, and cut them into very thin ribbons.
 Wash and dry the kale if necessary.